A quick 5G guide: Separating reality from hype

 You can debate how widespread or performant they are, but there are now live 5G networks all over the world, and coverage continues to improve every week.
 Three of the top four U.S. carriers are already offering consumer 5G service in multiple cities, generally at speeds that blow 4G away, and 5G has already launched in parts of Europe, Asia, and Australia — often with even better average speeds than U.S. users are seeing.

-5G mightn’t be in your neighborhood, city, or country yet, but it’s coming; expect additional 5G launches before the end of the year.
+5G might not be in your neighborhood, city, or country yet, but it’s coming; expect additional 5G launches before the end of the year.
 The only question is how much faster it will actually be than 4G when it arrives for you, and the answer is likely to be “6 to 7 times” better on average, with peaks from 10 to 30 times better than 2018/2019-vintage 4G.

 Actual 5G devices: Real